 After ensuring the lenses are a perfect fit, Dr. Tina Tsai will instruct you on how to insert, remove and take care of specialty contact lenses, since handling them calls for a little more precision and caution than traditional lenses.

 Interested in Specialty Contact Lenses?

-At The Scleral Lens Center at The Eye Studio, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
+At The Eye Studio, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
 We have the equipment needed to assess suitability and fit every type of lens.

 Optometrists, such as Dr. Tina Tsai, are experienced in fitting specialty contact lenses for rare eye conditions.
 For us, these are not exceptions, but our every-day profession.